jeromebader/linkedin_job_analysis/README.md

 ## How does it work?

-The webscrapper linkedin_jobs_datascraper.ipynb can search and extract up to 1000 jobs for a choosen country and job from linkedin, the output is  CSV file.
+The webscrapper linkedin_jobs_datascraper.ipynb can search and extract up to 1000 jobs for a chosen country and job from linkedin, the output is a CSV file.
+Please have in mind that Linkedin is very restrictive so the scrapper may cause blocking of your account if you use it too often.
-With the file csv_concater.ipynb you can concat the different files in order to use in the eda_linkedin_v_fin.ipynb file.
+With the Python Script csv_concater.ipynb you can concat the different files in order to use in the eda_linkedin_v_fin.ipynb file.

 ### Prerequisites